Health Management

 Physical Healthcare

-In cases where employees take leave due to physical ailments, particularly in cases arising from lifestyle-related diseases, the period of sickness tends to become longer due to worsening of the condition.
+Concerning cases where employees take leave due to physical ailments, the leave-of-absence rate attributable to lifestyle-related diseases has remained unchanged, but the number of days of absence is on the rise.
 Accordingly, viewing the prevention and alleviation of lifestyle-related diseases as an issue, we have made reduction of leave due to lifestyle-related diseases a health improvement goal.

-Through improving employees' physical health, we hope to reduce absenteeism and improve conditions regarding presenteeism.
+Through improving employees' physical health, we hope to reduce absenteeism (absence rate and number of days absent) and improve conditions regarding presenteeism (reduction of health risks).

-To achieve our goals, we need to improve figures related to obesity, blood pressure, smoking rate and other causes of lifestyle-related diseases.
+To achieve our goals, we need to improve figures related to obesity, blood pressure, smoking habits and other causes of lifestyle-related diseases.

 As measures, we provide tools and stage events for improving health awareness and implement health improvement education concerning diet and so on.